 This post may contain affiliate links.
 Please read our disclosure policy.

-Even if you’re “not a baker” or stay away from bread recipes at all costs (because let’s be honest, we’ve all messed up bread at some point or another OR have heard horror stories from loved ones ending up with dense, brick-like loaves), you can handle this.
+This easy homemade recipe uses simple pantry ingredients to create two perfect loaves with a soft texture and golden crust.
+I’ve made this recipe countless times, and it is consistently the easiest way to get fresh, soft bread on the table with pantry staples.
+Even if you’re “not a baker” or stay away from bread recipes at all costs (because let’s be honest, we’ve all messed up bread at some point or another, or have heard horror stories of loved ones ending up with dense, brick-like loaves), you can handle this.
 Pinky promise.

 Table of Contents